James Hetfield: Personal life

 Hetfield married Francesca Tomasi on August 17, 1997, and together they have three children.
-He currently resides in Vail, Colorado, citing a "multitude of reasons" for moving there, including it being his wife's childhood hometown, the natural beauty, and the quiet environment.
-During an interview on NPR's Fresh Air, Hetfield stated that his wife had helped him to mature and learn to deal with his anger issues more constructively, explaining that after they met, his destructive tendencies embarrassed both of them.
-Hetfield filed for divorce in August 2022 citing irreconcilable differences.
+He currently resides in Vail, Colorado, citing a "multitude of reasons" for moving there, including it being his ex-wife's childhood hometown, the natural beauty, and the quiet environment.
+During an interview on NPR's Fresh Air, Hetfield stated that his ex-wife had helped him to mature and learn to deal with his anger issues more constructively, explaining that after they met, his destructive tendencies embarrassed both of them.
+Hetfield filed for divorce in 2022 citing irreconcilable differences.
+He is currently in a relationship with Adriana Gillet.

 Hetfield's son Castor is also a musician, playing for the Savannah, Georgia-based band Bastardane as their drummer.

-Hetfield has long struggled with addiction problems.
-In 2001, he entered a rehab program (documented in the film Metallica: Some Kind of Monster), and began maintaining total abstinence from alcohol.
+Hetfield has struggled with substance abuse and addiction at various points throughout his life.
+In 2001, he entered a rehab program (documented in the film Metallica: Some Kind of Monster), and by early 2002, he began maintaining total abstinence from alcohol.
 In a 2010 interview with So What!, the official magazine of Metallica's fan club, Hetfield stated that he is a "reborn straight edge".
 However, in 2019, Hetfield once again entered rehab, forcing Metallica to cancel their Australia/New Zealand leg of the WorldWired Tour.
 Hetfield made his first public appearance since leaving rehab at the Petersen Automotive Museum reception on January 30, 2020.

-Hetfield enjoys a variety of activities, most notably hunting; farming and beekeeping; customizing cars and motorcycles in his garage; watching the Las Vegas Raiders, the San Francisco Giants, and the San Jose Sharks; and going to hot rod shows.
+Hetfield enjoys a variety of activities, most notably hunting; farming and beekeeping; customizing cars and motorcycles in his garage; watching the Las Vegas Raiders, the San Francisco Giants, and the San Jose Sharks; and attending hot rod shows.
 He put his 1968 Chevrolet Camaro up for sale on eBay, with the proceeds going to a Music for Schools program.
 The car was used in the video for "I Disappear" and was given to him as a gift upon the video's completion.
 "Slowburn", his 1936 Auburn boat tail speedster, won the 2010 Goodguys West Coast Custom of the Year.